Kappa-Dev/Kami-JS/ReadME.txt

 -Undo : put kami in the last state : WORK IN PROGRESS -update : update the current view with all the new things added -shift + click allow you to select a specific element.
+-ctrl + click allow to unlock a locked node or lock an unlocked one.
 -passing over an element give you it class at the botom left -passing over an action overlay its context in blue and purple -passing over other nodes give you information about it in the top left